UlyssesZh/telepathic-sparkle/README.md

 "You know my Pinkie Sense?
 The twitches, the tingles, the itches that tell me when stuff's gonna happen?"

+Twilight nodded, but Starlight was confused.
+"What is Pinkie Sense?"

-Twilight nodded.
+Twilight said in surprise,
+"You don't know Pinkie Sense?
-Everypony in Ponyville knew about Pinkie Sense.
+Everypony in Ponyville know about Pinkie Sense.
+It's Pinkie's special ability to predict something in the near future.
+I will tell more about it to you later.
+I still have the notes I took when I tried to scientifically explain it."
+She remembered all too vividly the time she had spent trying, and failing, to scientifically explain it.
 After much skepticism, even Twilight had been forced to accept it was real.
-She remembered all too vividly the time she had spent trying, and failing, to scientifically explain it.

 "Well," Pinkie said, "it's gone.
 Poof!
 Like a popped balloon."
+She gestured with her hooves while saying the words, mimicking a balloon bursting.

 Twilight was startled.
 "Gone?"